 On the one hand, the Ministry of Labour and Social Welfare tends to encourage Thai people, especially men, to seek employment abroad through various program and government-endorsed employment agencies, it promotes and facilitates “safe” and legal labour migration, because the remittances sent from workers abroad contribute to boosting the economy, especially in terms of earning foreign currency.
 At the same time, other government agencies, such as the Department of Public Welfare, tend to discourage female migration, by providing information about potential abuses and warning women about the difficulties they may encounter abroad.
 (Lepp 2002, 94)

-Some counter-trafficking organisations, such as the Global Alliance Against Trafficking in Women (GAATW) condemn such policies, as they operate on the assumption that trafficking will be reduced if the flow of female migration reduced.
+Some counter-trafficking organisations, such as the Global Alliance Against Trafficking in Women (GAATW) condemn such policies, as they operate on the assumption that trafficking will be reduced if the flow of female migration is reduced.
 This occurs without taking into account the root causes of migration, such as a need to provide for their families and the absence of employment in the country of origin (Lepp 2002).

 Such restrictive approaches echo historical ‘protective’ policies, in which women were excluded from night work as a protective measure to prevent them from being attacked or sexually assaulted (Wikander et al 1995).
-There is significant feminist scholarship criticising ‘protective’ approaches to prevent women’s vulnerability in the public sphere (Wikander et al 1995, Nakanishi 1983, Baer 1978, Miller 2004) Protective measures essentially result in excluding women from that sphere.
+There is significant feminist scholarship criticising ‘protective’ approaches to prevent women’s vulnerability in the public sphere (Wikander et al 1995, Nakanishi 1983, Baer 1978, Miller 2004).
+Protective measures essentially result in excluding women from that sphere.
 In this, they fail to provide any real protection for women and fail to create the public sphere as a space that is safe for all members of society.
 Instead, such measures perpetuate the idea that for women only the home (the literal home, but also the home community, or, in this case the home country) is a safe space, rendering women’s attempts to operate in the public sphere as risky and ultimately shift the blame for violence against women onto the victims of such violence (Price 2002, Andrijasevic 2003, Goldsack 1999, Chapman and Hockey 1999).

 Labour Migration, Human Smuggling or Human Trafficking?

 While women experience particular exclusion due to their gender, all migrant workers share vulnerabilities created through their immigration status.
 Equally, other groups of workers, who are not restricted to certain sectors or employers, such as working holidaymakers and students, may instead be limited to part time or temporary work (Anderson 2000).
-Again, this creates an imbalance between employers and employees, as both part-time and short-term work come with fewer labour protections than fulltime work in the standard employment contract.
+Again, this creates an imbalance between employers and employees, as both part-time and short-term work come with fewer labour protections than full-time work in the standard employment contract.

 Irregular migrants are likely to stay with their employer due to fears of deportation and lack of other options (Andrijasevic and Anderson 2009), making them even more vulnerable to exploitation than regular migrants.
 Instead of rendering migrant labour undesirable, immigration law’s restrictions on the sector, the length, the number of hours and for whom migrant labourers can work actively contribute to creating precarious labour conditions for workers (Fudge 2012).